Technology-Notes/GeForce-Now-Cloud-developer-wiki/Developer-FAQs.md

 ### Who to contact for support?
 Please email camm@nivdia.com
 ### How long should it take a developer to integrate with the GFN SDK?
-Typically it will take 1 day of work.
 NVIDIA will provide a developer contact that can directly communicate with to support this process.

+Typically it will take 1 day of work for basic integration.
+If account federation is required this will take longer and be dependent on your own environment.
 ### As a developer do need to configure resolution and FPS?
 No, Resolution and FPS is selected by onboarding team at NVIDIA
 ### What audio is supported by GFN?